mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 To customize the format used in the toolbar—you can use the `toolbarFormat` prop of the toolbar slot.

 :::info
-This prop is available on all the pickers.
+This prop is available on all pickers.
 :::

 {{"demo": "CustomToolbarFormat.js"}}